aome510/spotify-player/docs/config.md

 ## Actions

 Actions are located in the same `keymap.toml` file as keymaps.
 An action can be triggered by a key sequence that is not bound to any command.
-Once the mapped key sequence is pressed, the corresponding action will be triggered **on the currently selected item**.
-For example, a list of actions can be found [here](../README.md#actions).
+Once the mapped key sequence is pressed, the corresponding action will be triggered.
+By default actions will act upon the currently selected item, you can change this behaviour by setting the `target` field for a keymap to either `PlayingTrack` or `SelectedItem`. a list of actions can be found [here](../README.md#actions).

+For example,

 ```toml
 [[actions]]